stacs-srg/storr/record_classification/src/site/markdown/index.md

 A <a href="tutorial.html">brief tutorial</a> on how to use the record classification software is available.

+## Algorithms

+Information on the algorithms being used can be [found here](algorithms-information.html).
 ## Scripts

 A selection of shell scripts are provided to help the user run the software. <a href="scripts-information.html">These can be found here.</a>

+## Contact

+Any questions or suggestions may be sent to Graham Kirby at graham.kirby@st-andrews.ac.uk.
+We would welcome any information on others\' experience with the software.